letsdodigital/coding-hands-on/dair/learning_outcomes.md

   - Know why Pyplot exists within the Python ecosystem (ease of plotting data) (LL2)
   - Know the general structure of Pyplot calls and how they are used in projects (LL3)
   - Have a general appreciation for the wide array of plots that Pyplot can generate (LL2)
+  - Have an appreciation that other plotting libraries exist that are often easier to use for complex plots (Seaborn) (LL2)
   - Understand some formatting rules for academic journals and how to comply with these using Pyplot (saving high resolution plots, changing fonts) (LL4)
 - SciKit
   - Know why SciKit exists within the Python ecosystem (ease of use of complex algorithms and statistical tests) (LL2)